YachtDatabase.com

 sail specifications

-The PT 40 aka Plas Trend 40 is a large sailboat designed by the maritime architect Robert E. Derecktor in the late sixties.
+The PT 40 also known as Plas Trend 40 is a large sailboat designed by the maritime architect Robert E. Derecktor in the late sixties.
 Only a few boats have been produced.
 The PT 40 is built by the American yard Plas Trend Boats.

 Here we would have liked to show you nice photos of the PT 40.